baconjs/baconjs.github.io/content/tutorials/1_Registration_Form.md

 ```

 This relies on te fact that the `onValue` method, like many other Bacon.js methods, supports different sets of
 parameters.
-On of them is the above form, which can be translated as "call the `attr` method of the register
+One of them is the above form, which can be translated as "call the `attr` method of the register
 button and use `disabled` as the first argument".
 The second argument for the `attr` method will be taken from the
 current property value.